Will Horton: 1995–2008

 Carrie has an affair with Austin and they leave Salem (the show's fictional town) together, and Lucas moves back in with Will and Sami.
 Will is pleased to have his parents together once more, and to his delight, Lucas and Sami become engaged.
 They marry despite Kate's attempts to stop them, and Will is over-the-moon that his dream has finally come true.
 But his happiness does not last, as crime lord Stefano DiMera (Joseph Mascolo) tells Sami she has to divorce Lucas and marry Stefano's son EJ DiMera (James Scott) to end the longstanding Brady-DiMera feud.
 When she refuses, Sami's step-dad (Will's "grandpa John") is killed (or so they think).
-Sami gives birth to twins, and the girl (Allie) is Lucas's, but the boy (Johnny) is EJ's – and this is due to EJ having raped Sami on a night she made love to Lucas.
+Sami gives birth to twins, and the girl (Allie) is Lucas's, but the boy (Johnny) is EJ's – and this is due to EJ having raped Sami on a night she had sex with Lucas.
 Sami decides that the only way she can protect the lives of her family is to marry EJ, but Will is furious that his family is being torn apart by EJ.
 He is so upset that he does something very rash, that is only revealed years later.
 After Sami and EJ are married, Will is brought home to Lucas by a police office who finds him underage-drinking.
 Will doesn't want to be in Salem any more – and wants to go live with his Uncle Austin and Aunt Carrie in Switzerland.
 His dad agrees to this, and Will leaves America.
 Six weeks later, Sami phones Will to tell him that his dad has been arrested for the shooting of EJ DiMera.